 I’ve spent the better part of my career helping teams face the drama and navigate through transformational change; so, this research really struck a chord and here’s my explanation of why the percentage is so inflated:

-- Very few initiatives clearly state what desired results are and the needed measures of success and corresponding KPIs to track whether or not the needle is moving.
+- Very few annual strategic initiatives clearly state what desired results are and the needed measures of success and corresponding KPIs to track whether or not the needle is moving.
 Without knowing expectations and concrete results, we rely on our own experience or opinions to judge success.

 - Expectations tend to be around a smooth and issue free rollout - striving for perfection.